Nananas/Draooitz-client/README.md

 ## TODO

 - Drawing Activity
-    - [ ] Display the room name
+    - [x] Display the room name
-    - [ ] Allow the player to change the color of this pencil
+    - [ ] Allow the player to change the color of his pencil
-    - [ ] Display the player list
-    - [ ] Make a player master of a room
-    - [ ] Allow the room master to kick players